Does It Matter Who Files For Divorce First?

 Are There Benefits to Filing for Divorce First?

-Many divorce attorneys argue that there really is no advantage to filing for dissolution (divorce) first, however, we believe that it depends on your individual circumstances.
-In general, there are certain financial and legal benefits to being the first to file for divorce.
+Many people wonder if there is an advantage to filing for dissolution (divorce) first.
+This can depend your individual circumstances, but in general, there are some financial and legal benefits to being the first to file for divorce.

 The advantages of filing for divorce first can include: